 The Sumitomo Forestry Group formulated the Green Procurement Guidelines in 2002.
-The Guidelines establish standards for procuring products from two perspectives: the supplier's stance toward the environment and social issues (corporate activities assessment) and the product's impact on the environment throughout its life cycle (product assessment).
+The Guidelines establish standards for procuring products from two perspectives: the supplier's stance toward the environment and social issues (corporate initiatives assessment) and the product's impact on the environment throughout its life cycle (product assessment).

-In 2013 and again in 2020, the Group revised the Green Procurement Guidelines and added items to ensure even broader progress of sustainability initiatives concerning occupational health and safety and human rights under "the corporate activity assessment".
+In 2013 and again in 2020, the Group revised the Green Procurement Guidelines and added items to ensure even broader progress of sustainability initiatives concerning occupational health and safety and human rights under "the corporate initiatives assessment".

 Environmental Consideration and Legal Compliance in Responsible Material Procurement